ConnorSweeneyDev/.config/readme.md

   plugins, but will not cause any errors if any are missing, so you can remove unnecessary lines if you want, and you can also change the colorscheme to the one you want to use, but none of this is necessary.
 - Noice &rightarrow; This plugin requires nvim-notify to be installed, so make sure to do that first.
-- Treesitter &rightarrow; After following the steps, you should see it compiling languages - don't touch your keyboard until this is finished, though it is common to get errors at this point, if you do, generally restarting neovim a few times and deleting any directories manually that it says it doesn't have permission to delete will let them all figure themselves out.
+- Treesitter &rightarrow; After following the pattern, you should see it compiling languages - don't touch your keyboard until this is finished, though it is common to get errors at this point, if you do, generally restarting neovim a few times and deleting any directories manually that it says it doesn't have permission to delete will let them all figure themselves out.
 However if you get an error along the lines of `[LANGUAGE].so is not a valid Win32 app`, this means either your version of MinGW does not match your operating system or treesitter is using the wrong compiler for that specific language.
 After fixing the issue you can run `:TSInstall [LANGUAGE]` to recompile it.
 - Coc &rightarrow; `after\plugin\coc.lua` contains code that only runs if you also have treesitter installed, so remove that code if you aren't using treesitter.
-After following the steps, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-sql coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
+After following the pattern, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-sql coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
 Now add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
 If